Module Integration Test Stand

 Background

-Our client is an engineering firm developing a set of highly specialized hardware devices ("modules") to be used in a proprietary application.
-These tools need to be exercised in isolation, under very controlled conditions.
-To achieve this, they built a Module Integration Test Stand (MITS).
+Our client was an engineering firm developing a set of highly specialized hardware devices (“modules”) to be used in a proprietary application.
+These tools needed to be exercised in isolation, under very controlled conditions.
+To achieve this, they built a Module Integration Test Stand (MITS): a hardware positioning system with standardized connections to these specialized devices.

 Our Contribution